How UK Couples Can Plan a Destination Wedding in Spain

 Civil ceremonies

 To have a legally recognised wedding in Spain, you’ll need to follow a strict legal process set by Spanish authorities.
 This includes providing documents such as birth certificates, passports, and certificates of no impediment.
 Requirements vary by region, so getting married in Barcelona (Catalonia) will be different from Madrid or Andalusia.
-It’s worth researching regional customs and regulations to see what suits you best.
+It’s worth researching regional customs and regulations to see what suits you best

 Religious or symbolic ceremonies